How to Create an Email Campaign That Gets Results

 These emails are incredibly effective because they are both timely and highly relevant.
 The subscriber has just taken an action, so the context is fresh in their mind.
 A well-crafted triggered email feels less like marketing and more like a helpful, direct response.
 Start by mapping out the key actions users take on your website or with your product.
 You’ll likely find several opportunities to send an automated email that helps them take the next step.

-Build Your First Drip Sequence
+Building Your First Automated Drip Sequence

 While a triggered email is a one-off response, a drip sequence is a pre-planned series of emails sent to a specific segment of your audience over time.
 These campaigns, also known as nurture sequences, are designed to guide subscribers from one stage to the next.
 They work by "dripping" a steady flow of information to build a relationship gradually.